Chris Eubank Jr: Eubank vs Williams

 On 27 November, the fight was postponed to take place on 29 January 2022.
 The recurring shoulder injury that Williams suffered during his most recent fight was the cause of the delay.
 Medical professionals informed him that his condition could be managed without the need of surgery.
 On 8 December, it was reported that Williams had parted ways with Dominic Ingle, who had trained him since June 2018.
 Ingle clarified that there were no lingering grievances regarding the separation.
 Williams had been training in London with Adam Booth since November.
 The fight was again postponed as BBBofC cancelled all events in January, due to COVID.
 The main reason was due to lack of medical cover at events.
-The fight was re-scheduled to a week later on 5 February 2022.
-During the press conference, Eubank mocked Williams’ technical flaws, while Williams accused Eubank of relying on his famous surname.
-Eubank’s trainer, Jones Jr., suggested Williams lacked the skill to handle Eubank’s versatility.
+The fight was rescheduled to a week later on 5 February 2022.
+During the press conference, Eubank mocked Williams' technical flaws, while Williams accused Eubank of relying on his famous surname.
+Eubank's trainer, Jones Jr, suggested Williams lacked the skill to handle Eubank's versatility.
 A rematch clause was inserted into the fight.
-During the fight week, Williams was recorded in an interview saying: “Eubank makes my skin crawl every time I look at him.
+During the fight week, Williams was recorded in an interview saying: "Eubank makes my skin crawl every time I look at him.
 I deeply dislike the guy.
 I want to kill him.
-I’m so up for this fight and ready to go.”
+I'm so up for this fight and ready to go."
 Robert Smith, of the BBBofC said he would call Williams in front of the board as this was not acceptable.
-In a statement, he said: “Those are not the words we want to hear, and even if he meant it metaphorically it is unacceptable for a licensed boxer to say such a thing.
+In a statement, he said: "Those are not the words we want to hear, and even if he meant it metaphorically it is unacceptable for a licensed boxer to say such a thing.
 Boxers are more than aware of the dangers in the sport.
 We will be speaking with him about it after the contest.
-It’s simply not appropriate.”
+It's simply not appropriate."
 Eubank weighed in at 160 pounds, while Williams weighed 159 pounds.